play-project/play-node-monitoring/README.md

 # play-node-monitoring

-Receive JSON events and forward them to socket.io clients.
+Receive JSON events from monitored components, generate some light stats and forward to subscribers and web clients.

+## Install

+The monitoring component requires:

+- node.js
+- Redis